 University of Houston is accredited by the Southern Association of Colleges and Schools (SACS).
 The SACS site provides complaint procedures against the commission or its accredited institutions.

-For questions concerning the new U.S. DoE regulations affecting distance education or the complaint process, please contact UH Distance Education at DEservices@uh.edu or 713-743-3327.
+For questions concerning the new U.S. DoE regulations affecting distance education or the complaint process, please contact Online and Special Programs at UHOnline@uh.edu or 713-743-3327.